nikhilshinde0909/LncRAnalyzer-nf/README.md

 ```
 This will produce protein-coding, non-coding, mirRNA, and snoRNA bed files for Slncky.

-7. The pipeline is ready for execution \
+7. The pipeline is ready for execution.
 Run the following command to print help
 ```
 nextflow run ~/Path_to_LncRAnalyzer-nf/main.nf --help
 ```